Emmanuel Emenike: Club career

-Delta Force F.C.
+Delta Force

 Emenike started his football career with Delta Force.
 At the club, he experienced many hardships.
 He walked on foot to training and back, even though it could take an hour and a half.
 The Delta State government also refused the club funds, so he wasn't paid regularly.

 Mpumalanga Black Aces

 Later on his career, he would earn his first salary when he moved to South Africa.
 He transferred to South African National First Division team Mpumalanga Black Aces in January 2008 and debuted against Dynamos F.C. on 17 February 2008.
 He scored his first goal with the team in his debut but Black Aces lost the match 4–2.
 He was a member of the Black Aces team that lost against Mamelodi Sundowns in the Nedbank Cup final.

-F.C.
 Cape Town

-In May 2008, he joined First Division team F.C.
-Cape Town.
+In May 2008, he joined First Division team Cape Town.

 Karabükspor

 In 2009 Emenike signed a one-year loan deal with Karabükspor.
 Emenike made his debut in the opening game of the 1.Lig season on 23 August 2009 in a 3–3 draw against Samsunspor.
 He would score his first goal on 11 October, against Kartal.
 Emenike would score his first hat-trick of his Turkish career in a 6–1 win over Mersin İdmanyurdu and score another hat-trick on 14 February 2010 in a 4–2 win over Kayseri Erciyesspor.
 He went on to score 16 goals in the 1.Lig, leading the club to the title and automatic promotion.

 Emenike won the 1.Lig Best Foreign Player award at the end of the 2009–10 season, and also had his contract extended by three years for 300.000 €.

 Emenike scored on his Süper Lig debut, helping Karabükspor to a 2–1 victory over Manisaspor.
 On 28 November 2010, he scored his first hat-trick in Süper Lig career in a 3–0 win over Bucaspor.
 He subsequently scored a total of 14 goals in his debut Süper Lig season.

-In May 2011, he initiated a lawsuit against the newspaper 'Haber Turk' for what Emenike's agents describe as "misleading" and "malicious" claim that Emenike's age is 7 years different from what is shown on his passport.
+In May 2011, he initiated a lawsuit against the newspaper 'Haber Turk' for what Emenike's agents described as a "misleading" and "malicious" claim that Emenike's age was seven years different from what is shown on his passport.